-SKU-Level PMax Product Feed Optimization
+How SKU-Level PMax Product Feed Optimization Improves Performance

-Why Asset Groups Alone Aren’t Enough
+Why Asset Groups Alone Are Not Enough

-Standard Practice vs. Better Approach
+Standard Practice vs. a Better Approach

-Most PMax campaigns campaigns follow a familiar pattern:
+Many PMax campaigns follow a familiar pattern:

-- Campaigns are launched with broad product coverage
+- Campaigns are launched with broad product coverage.

-- Targeting and bidding are configured
+- Targeting and bidding are configured.

-This can work—but comes with tradeoffs:
+This can work, but it often comes with tradeoffs:

-- Spend inefficiencies across mixed-performing SKUs
+- Spend inefficiencies across mixed-performing SKUs.

-- Limited visibility into product-level performance
+- Limited visibility into product-level performance.

 A more effective approach is to:

-- Analyze SKU-level performance data
+- Analyze SKU-level performance data.

-- Segment or restructure based on performance
+- Segment or restructure campaigns based on performance.

-- Prioritize high-return products within the feed
+- Prioritize high-return products within the feed.

 What SKU-Level Analysis Reveals

-- Strong products being diluted by weaker items in the same campaign
+- Strong products being diluted by weaker items in the same campaign.

-- SKUs absorbing spend without generating sufficient return
+- SKUs absorbing spend without generating sufficient return.

-- Misalignment between asset groups and actual product performance
+- Misalignment between Asset Groups and actual product performance.

-- Feed issues suppressing visibility or engagement
+- Feed issues suppressing visibility or engagement.

-- Products with high return potential that deserve greater support
+- Products with high return potential that deserve greater support.

 Example: SKU-Level Performance in Practice